 The targets reflect the anticipated average number of accident claims per year at B.C. mines, including open pit coal and metal mines, quarries and underground mines per 100 person years.
 B.C.'s mining workforce is constantly evolving and is expected to have a greater percentage of workers who are new to mining operations in the next decade.
 Enhanced health and safety training and inspections are required to ensure that mining remains one of B.C.'s safest heavy industries.
+2008/09 data will be available in late summer 2009.

-Ruskin Dam, Maple Ridge, B.C.
+Brilliant Dam and Expansion Project on the Kootenay River, near Castlegar, B.C.